ubaidraza-06/Verior-Capstone-Project/README.md

-# GuideGrad
+# Campus Expert

-GuideGrad is a React-based web application designed to provide a centralized platform for students to explore universities, connect with ambassadors, and access detailed information about educational opportunities.
+Campus Expert is a React-based web application designed to provide a centralized platform for students to explore universities, connect with ambassadors, and access detailed information about educational opportunities.

 The application follows a modular architecture with reusable UI components, an organized API layer, and separate pages for each feature.